 SAS does not have a program for variable compensation to senior executives (which for SAS includes the CEO and the other members of the Group Management).
 There are no share related incentive programmes or option programs in place at SAS.

 For information on SAS’ remuneration policies and overarching principles as well as the compensation and benefits to the Board, President and senior executives, see the last published Annual report.

 The audit committee consists of three members elected by and among the members of the Board.
-Its members are Monica Caneman (committee chairman), Lars-Johan Jarnheimer and Oscar Stege Unger are members of the audit committee.
+Monica Caneman (Chairman), Lars-Johan Jarnheimer and Oscar Stege Unger are members of the audit committee.

 Its chief task is to monitor the company’s financial reporting, study and review reports from the external auditors, evaluate whether the routines for internal control, internal reporting and auditing are tailored to the needs of the SAS Group and, along with Group Management, discuss issues raised by audits.